LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-25-Information-Theory-In-Language-Part-1.md

 We can say now an average of 1 bit is expected for a coin flip.
 This is a telling sign that there will be little surprise and information when encoding this.
 As the probability of a set of outcomes becomes more sparse and even, more information can be expected.
-Consider ten events in a local town, each having a 10% chance of occurring each year.
+Consider the scenario of a local town having ten events, each having a 10% chance of occurring each year.
 Calculating the entropy for those events yield:

 $$
 H(X) = - \sum_{x \in X} p(x) \log_{2}p(x)